Hannah-Abi/Hannah-Abi/README.md

 I am currently a master's student in Business Analytics in Aalto University and looking for an opportunity to leverage my skills to help company achieneve there goals of optimizing their business.

+The BA program in the Aalto school of business has given me a precious opportunity to work on many projects that are very close to the real-world project in companies from different industries.
+Just in my first autumn semester, with my advanced knowledge in Python, I managed to complete a Marketing Analytic project using different machine learning algorithms.
+I have also learned how to apply econometric and machine learning models to solve business problems such as cost & revenue optimization with Gurobi, insurance fraud detection.

 #### My interests includes:
 - Data Analytics
 - Business Analytics